801

 The 14-Section MLRO Annual Report

-The JMLSG-aligned annual report the FCA will ask for under SYSC 6.3 — drawn from your live BWRA, CDD registers, TM alerts, sanctions hits and SAR log, with every claim mapped to MLR 2017, POCA, SAMLA and the Bribery Act.
+The JMLSG-aligned annual report your regulator asks for under SYSC 6.3 — drawn from your live BWRA, CDD registers, TM alerts, sanctions hits and SAR log.
 Three days of MLRO drafting compressed into one SMF17 review cycle.

 Every section.
 Every UK financial-crime anchor.

-Anna drafts all 14 sections of the JMLSG-aligned MLRO Annual Report from your own 27 register arrays — BWRA ratings, customer risk segments, PEP population, TM alerts, sanctions hits, SARs raised and DAML outcomes.
-Each section cites MLR 2017, POCA, SAMLA, Bribery Act, CFA 2017, UK MAR, JMLSG or the FCG so the supervisor can trace every claim to its statutory source.
+Otto drafts all 14 sections of the JMLSG MLRO Annual from your live registers — BWRA ratings, customer risk, PEPs, TM alerts, sanctions hits, SARs and DAML outcomes — each claim cited to MLR 2017, POCA, SAMLA, the Bribery Act, CFA 2017, UK MAR, JMLSG or the FCG, traceable to source.

 14